wilzwert/symfony-project-starter/README.md

 ### Features

-- Full Docker dev environment, tested on Windows 11 (WSL 2) host and Linux (Pop!_OS)
+- Full Docker dev environment, tested on Windows 11 (WSL 2) host and Linux (Pop!_OS) : FrankenPHP, PostgreSQL, Redis
 - Preconfigured PHPUnit with standard values and Testcontainers
 - dama/doctrine-test-bundle used to wrap integration tests in transactions ; this is very useful to keep tests predictible and consistent, even when writing in the database
 - Preconfigured PHPStan with standard values